vasukrishna001/Amazon_priceTracking/README.md

   - Set up your Gmail account and generate an app password (for security reasons, this is recommended over using your main Gmail password).
   - Store the Gmail app password as an environment variable (`GMAIL_APP_PASSWORD`).

+## Important Notice for Web Scraping

+Please note that the web scraper is designed to scrape product data from **individual product pages** on Amazon.
+If you provide a URL that points to a **search results page** or a page displaying **multiple products**, the scraper may not work as intended.

+For the scraper to function correctly:
+- **Ensure that the URL points directly to a single product page**.
+The URL should contain the unique product identifier (e.g., `dp/B08N5WRWNW` for a specific product).
+- **Multiple products on a page**: If a URL contains multiple products (as seen in category pages or search results), the scraper will not be able to extract the necessary details (like title and price) for each product.

+For best results, always use **direct links to individual product pages** for scraping ( example image is uploaded in the name of sampleUrl_image)

 ---

 ## How It Works